vadbertalan/advent-of-code/README.md

 ## Solving with Go

+### Prerequisites

+Download GoLang from https://go.dev/dl/.
+It has to be on your PATH.

+### Unencrypting the personalized input files

+You need `git-crypt` and `gnupg`.
+Run `brew install git-crypt gnupg`.

+The after making sure you have the GPG fingerprint files imported and trusted, run `git-crypt unlock`.

 ### Start to solve a day's exercise

 You can setup an initial workspace for Go for the current day by running `./setupgo.sh` and then navigate into the created directory.
 Be sure that the file has the right permissions: `chmod 777 setupgo.sh`.